2023-24 Corporate information

 Raison d'être, mandate and role: who we are and what we do

 The Canadian Transportation Accident Investigation and Safety Board, commonly referred to as the Transportation Safety Board of Canada (TSB) in its day-to-day activities, is an independent agency created in 1990 by an Act of Parliament.
 It operates at arm's length from other government departments and agencies to ensure that there are no real or perceived conflicts of interest.
-The TSB's sole objective is to advance air, marine, rail and pipeline transportation safety.
+The TSB's sole objective is to advance air, marine, pipeline and rail transportation safety.

-The President of the Queen's Privy Council for Canada is the designated minister for the purposes of tabling the TSB's administrative reports in Parliament, such as the Departmental Plan and the Departmental Results Report.
+The President of the King's Privy Council for Canada is the designated minister for the purposes of tabling the TSB's administrative reports in Parliament, such as the Departmental Plan and the Departmental Results Report.
 The TSB is part of the Privy Council portfolio of departments and agencies.

 Mandate and role